 SL initiates the most important quality assurance test in the Brewer commend set.
-This test performs an "ozone measurement" using an internal quartz-halogen lamp as the source.
-The test should be run at least at the start and end of the day and should be preceded by a wavelength calibration, HG.
-The values of R5, R6, and F1 should be monitored carefully, and any changes should be noted and investigated.
+This test performs an "ozone" or an NO2 measurement using an internal quartz-halogen lamp as the source.
+The test should be run at least at the start and end of the day and should be preceded by an HG Calibration, The values of R5, R6, and F1 should be monitored carefully, and significant changes should be noted and investigated.